 What I would Change

-Each of these three apps have been exceptional resources for my learning and study habits, though, they are paired with other apps because they miss certain features.
-Quizlet, Evernote, and Overdrive are hard to critique, nevertheless, here are my suggestions for their improvement.
+Each of these three apps have been exceptional resources for my learning and study habits.
+Quizlet, Evernote, and Overdrive are hard to critique; so, here are my suggestions for their improvement.

 Evernote supplies simplicity.
 Whenever I used the program, I did not change any formats because I was unaware of them.
 After contemplating a way of improving Evernote, I thought it would be helpful to have a calendar note format or one for lists like Google Keep.
 When I looked at the settings for notes, I found they do have templates.
 These templates range from goal keeping to budget planning.
 Since they already provide my one suggestion, I cannot find more to critique Evernote on.